 - Garnish the tart with fresh fruit.
 Whisk the optional glaze ingredients together, warm for about 15 seconds in the microwave, then brush on top of the fruit.
 Slice and enjoy!
 Leftovers keep well in the refrigerator for a few days.

-- Recommended products: 9-inch tart pan with removable sides (I love this one; it's so easy to clean and inexpensive too!), pastry cutter, and pie weights.
+- Special Tools: 9-inch tart pan with removable sides, pastry cutter, and pie weights.

 - 2019 Update: The filling ingredients remain the same, but I made a small update as many readers had trouble with the mascarpone curdling with the heavy cream.
 As now directed in the recipe, beat the heavy cream into stiff peaks then fold into the other ingredients.
 The filling is much smoother that way.